-- The Bet: Sei Arisaka's driving force for trying to steal Hime-chan's ribbon was all over a bowl of ramen.
+- The Bet: Sei's driving force for trying to steal Himeko's ribbon was all over a bowl of ramen.

 - Bland-Name Product: Beginning with the opening credits, even!

-- Bokukko: inverted; Daichi Kobayashi expects Hime-chan to refer to herself as "boku" due to her boyish appearance and behavior, and is surprised when she uses the female-exclusive "atashi."
+- Bokukko: Inverted.
+Daichi expects Himeko to refer to herself as "boku" due to her boyish appearance and behavior, but he is surprised when she uses the female-exclusive "atashi".

-- Cannot Spit It Out: Hime-chan, in later episodes.
+- Cannot Spit It Out: Himeko goes normally through this, but keeps going worse as time goes by.
 She lampshades this about her crush on Kouichi at the start of the show.

-- Crash-Into Hello: In Sei's first appearance, he gets hit by Hime-chan's schoolbag.
+- Crash-Into Hello: In Sei's first appearance, he gets accidentally hit by Himeko's schoolbag.

-- Cute Bruiser: Hime-chan is a terror on the soccer field.
+- Cute Bruiser: Himeko is a terror on the soccer field.

-- Cut Short: Has an unusual (for anime) episode count of 61.
-In-show evidence suggests that it was supposed to have 78 episodes, but it wound up with a rushed and abrupt ending.
+- Cut Short: The anime has an unusual count of 61 episodes.
+In-show evidences suggest it could have been more (at least 78), but it wounds up with a rushed and abrupt ending.

 - Death Is Cheap: As it turns out, death is a cheap way to escape the eternal consequences of ribbon misuse.
 Because while being stuck in a transformed form is permanent and can't be undone by any magic, apparently the same doesn't apply to death.